Subdivisions of the Polish–Lithuanian territories following the partitions: Russian Partition

-It consisted of 9 guberniyas: six Belarusian and Lithuanian ones that constituted the Northwestern Krai (Vilna Governorate, Kovno Governorate, Grodno Governorate, Minsk Governorate, Mogilev Governorate and Vitebsk Governorate) and three Ukrainian ones that constituted the Southwestern Krai (Volhynia Governorate, Podolia Governorate and Kiev Governorate).
+It consisted of 9 guberniyas: six Belarusian and Lithuania ones that constituted the Northwestern Krai (Vilna Governorate, Kovno Governorate, Grodno Governorate, Minsk Governorate, Mogilev Governorate and Vitebsk Governorate) and three Ukrainian ones that constituted the Southwestern Krai (Volhynia Governorate, Podolia Governorate and Kiev Governorate).

 The Duchy of Courland and Semigallia was transformed into Courland Governorate (Government of Courland) and grouped with the Baltic governorates also known as Governments of Ostsee.

 In the first partition, Russia gained 92000 km2 and 1.3 million people.
 In the second, 250,000 km^{2} and 1 million people.
 In the third, 120,000 km^{2} and 1.2 million people.
 Overall, Russia had gained about 62 percent of the former Commonwealth territory (462,000 km^{2}) and about 45 percent of the population (3.5 million people).

 During World War I (1914–1918), much of the territories became occupied by the Central Powers (primarily, German Empire) and became administered by the Ober Ost.